filmil/gotopt2/README.md

 `gotopt2` is a program that outputs its command line arguments as a snippet of shell script that can be readily evaluated.
-You can use it to parse command line options in your shell script instead of rolling your own, or using `getopt` or similar.
+You can use it to parse command line options in your shell script instead of rolling your own shell parsing code, or using `getopt` or similar.

 ## Quick example